 Emerging Minds collaborative cross sector placement between the NSPCC/Childline and NEUROSEC Group.
 Leading this short-term co-produced project, I involved 10 young researchers from the NeurOX YPAG to characterise the ‘real world voices’ and peer-interactions of young people with experience of emotional/psychological maltreatment who access the Childline peer-support online message boards.
-The lived experiences of young people in the research offered some nuanced perspectives to interpret the language and help-seeking needs of their peers and inform the further development of Childline online services. https://emergingminds.org.uk/understanding-online-help-seeking-of-young-people-via-the-childline-moderated-online-peer-peer-message-boards/
+The lived experiences of young people in the research offered some nuanced perspectives to interpret the language and help-seeking needs of their peers and inform the further development of Childline online services.
+To find out more read this synopsis on the Emerging Minds website.

 Contributing to all aspects of this project and working with the young people from priority setting and consultation through to dissemination was a rewarding experience.
-This collaboration between Neurosec, University College London, The McPin Foundation and Youth Era involved a randomised wait-list controlled feasibility study explored the impact of peer support training on young people’s wellbeing and feelings of connection with others. https://oxneurosec.com/coping/
+This collaboration between Neurosec, University College London, The McPin Foundation and Youth Era involved a randomised wait-list controlled feasibility study explored the impact of peer support training on young people’s wellbeing and feelings of connection with others.
+Read more information on the Neurosec website.

-The following resources share the experiences of young people and researchers to encourage and widen meaningful involvement of young people in research: https://oxfordhealthbrc.nihr.ac.uk/patient-and-public-involvement/young-peoples-involvement/
+Look at our resources which share the experiences of young people and researchers to encourage and widen meaningful involvement of young people in research

 Other projects supported: